The Ultimate Guide to Calculating Zakat on Investments in Canada

 Treat your investment portfolio as if it were cash.

-• Calculation: Take the total market value of your portfolio and pay 2.5%.
+Calculation: Take the total market value of your portfolio and pay 2.5% (or 2.6% if using the Gregorian year).

 Method 2: The Calculated Option (Business Commodity)